Kewejuankenobie/Rubik-s-Cube/README.md

 3/23 Have a 3x3x3 cube, but cubes have no perspective, and only one color, Define colors individually for faces Cube is now multicolored, but not shown properly

+3/24 Beginning work on recoloring pieces, may have to reformat how colors are seen in program (list instead of dic)